The Dependence of Global Society on Money

 Change Begins in the Heart

-Common good instead of profit.
+The Common Good instead of profit.

 Circularity instead of growth.

-Abundance instead of scarcity.
+Plenitude instead of scarcity.

 The New Currency of Life